SAP-archive/cloud-apis-virtual-event/exercises/06/readme.md

 We should feel fairly comfortable with this response, because we've seen it before, in the previous exercise - then and now we just caught the freshly started instance in a "RUNNING" state, before it went pretty much immediately to "COMPLETED".

-### 3. Make a final call to the Workflow API to delete the definition
+### 4. Make a final call to the Workflow API to delete the workflow definition

 When you work with the Workflow service, and in particular the Monitor Workflows app, you'll notice that there is no facility for deleting workflow definitions.
 We can sort of understand this - it's quite a destructive thing to do.
 But we need to be able to do it somehow, and the API comes to our aid here.
 So let's round out this exercise, and our foray into the Workflow API, by finding and using the endpoint that allows us to delete a definition.